 Improve the Appearance of Your Installation With Hidden Fixings

-Cheap mass produced decks that are typically seen piled up high in stores like B&Q are usually secured to the frame by way of screws which go directly through the face or side of the decking.
+Cheap mass-produced decks that are typically seen piled up high in stores like B&Q are usually secured to the frame by way of screws that go directly through the face or side of the decking.

 This is not the most aesthetically pleasing finish and can split the board, but there are other options.

 Premium hardwood decking systems such as Ipe are usually manufactured with a hidden groove on the side of the board.